ughurh/prog-langs-list/README.md

 # The Incomplete List of Programming Languages

-**This list is incomplete because I wanted it to be.
-I wanted it to be concise and helpful.
-Programming languages that I have been added here are either popular, or have influences on other languages, or just you might heard/hear of it sometime.**
+This list is incomplete because I wanted it to be.
+I wanted it to be concise and meaningful.
+Programming languages that I have been added here are either popular, or have influences on other languages, or just you might heard/hear of it sometime.

----

 Machine Language
-- 0s and 1s
+- 0s and 1s (Actually two states of transistors)

 Lowest Level
 - Assembly Language